 The ref keyword in Rust is used in pattern matching to create a reference to a value.

 In the example above, we can still use some_person after match because we borrowed the value of x by reference.
+Run another example but without ref to see what will happen:

 However, if the value is of copyable type, we can still use the value after match even if there is no ref , as shown below